How to Start a Pet Accessories Business: 5 Essential Tools for Beginners

 Sewing Machine for Pet Products

-A Brother CS6000i sewing machine ($150–$200) is perfect for stitching up fabric accessories.
+A Brother CS6000i sewing machine ($150–$200) is great for stitching fabric accessories.
 Its versatile stitches make it beginner-friendly.
 Not into sewing?
 Try a Cricut Maker for vinyl decals or knitting needles for non-sewn items.
-For other handy tools, check out this DIY pet cord protector guide for budget-friendly crafting ideas.
+For other handy tools, see this DIY pet cord protector guide for budget-friendly crafting ideas.

 Branding Kit Essentials

-A strong brand sets you apart when you build your pet accessories brand.
-Create a logo and pick 2–4 colors with Canva Pro ($12.99/month; pricing varies by plan/region, confirm at Canva).
+A strong brand sets you apart.
+Create a logo and pick 2–4 colors with Canva Pro (pricing varies; confirm at Canva).
 For instance, a luxury look might lean on gold; a playful brand might use bright pink.

 “Canva Pro made it easy to create a clean logo without overspending.” – Emma, Founder of ‘EcoPaws Toys’